alexykn/sp/README.md

 Sapphire is an experimental package manager written in Rust, inspired by Homebrew.
 It aims to provide a way to install and manage command-line software (formulae) and eventually applications (casks) on macOS and potentially, eventually, maybe Linux, leveraging modern tools and technologies.

 It directly interacts with the official homebrew repositories for formulae, bottles and casks.
-Adding custom taps might be added once it is more reliable
+Adding custom taps is not yet supported.

 The project is split into: